 When he was too drunk, too volatile, or simply too dangerous to reason with, I retreated into my small room—a fragile sanctuary carved from fear.
 He never objected.
 Let me vanish behind the door, he did, abandoning me to whatever fate awaited.
 But one night, I awoke to an unfamiliar glow spilling into the hall.
 Shadows flickered against the walls, and there he was, looming over me.
 Rifling through my phone, reading messages and calls as if he had the right to know everything.
 My heart thundered, yet I feigned sleep, lashes pressed tight, lips sealed by terror.

 It was during this descent that Grace arrived at O’Briens.
 Young, rough around the edges, unrefined.
-In Ireland, people like her were called Tinkers—rootless, uncultured.
-Grace was nothing special, except that unlike Jacinta, she wasn’t my superior.
+In Ireland, people like her were often called Tinkers—a word used for the Traveller community, seen as rootless, living on the margins, dismissed as uncultured.
+Grace didn’t stand out in any particular way, except that unlike Jacinta, she wasn’t my superior.
 I oversaw her shifts, treated her with fairness, hoping to preserve some peace.

 At first, Stephanie was just a shadow, a ghost from long ago.
-Until she ignited the fire that would consume what little remained.
+I never imagined her name would resurface in my life with such weight.

-“So now I see why Grace needed my number,” I said, voice edged with anger.
+“So now I see why Grace needed your number,” I said, voice edged with anger.

 “She only wanted to ask something,” Jack shrugged.
 “Don’t mind her.
 She’s a fool.
 If she bothers you, I’ll talk to her.”